jsmith1939/Multiplication-Table/README.md

 ## Project Plan

 _(Put your project plan here.
 It could be pseudocode, an outline-style development plan, etc. But whatever form you choose, it should be detailed enough that another developer could feasibly use it to implement your solution.)_
+Use a while loop to loop to create the span tag where the number to be place Create new while loop to loop inside another while loop and multiply the result together to get the multiplication table

 ## Reflection